pedropdev/StickToIt/README.md

 Where everyone and anyone can leave their posts, in the form of sticky notes.
 In order to keep ideas, projects, and commitments organized.

-Utilizes HTML,CSS and PHP
+Utilizes HTML, CSS, Foundation and PHP.

+DB: MySQL

+XAMPP stack was used to host.

 Connects to database via: PDO.

-init.databse.php file is used to set user and database details.
+= "init.databse.php" file is used to set user and database details.